samsuh/2025-learnings/2025-General-Notes.md

 - `hostname` is what other containers can refer to this container as like http://name
 - port mapping
 - container link between "nginx" to each "client" and "server" is now automatically handled by aws. dont need to manually create links between containers.

+6/7 - mostly offline today, but will review the aws setup. the aws ui has changed, so need to figure out where everything is in the new ui